Arthurficial-Intelligence/React-Blog/README.md

-This is the front end of a microservices architecture.
-This React app calls on two Express applications.
-One for posts and the other for comments corresponding to those posts.
+## This is the front end of a microservices architecture.
+## This React application calls on multiple Express applications.

 ### API for Blog Posts
 [Posts-Service](https://github.com/Arthur-Rankin/PostsService)